Skamaniak/TodoistChromeExtension/README.md

 # Wandera Todoist plugin for Crome
-Plugin will allow you to create a todoist tasl from Jira ticket, Gmail, Confluence page or any other generic website with a single click.
+Plugin will allow you to create a todoist task from Jira ticket, Gmail, Confluence page or any other generic website with a single click.

 ### Installation
 Unfortunately the plugin is not in official Chrome store so installation is not as easy as official installation but you can still install it pretty easily by following these steps: